 It was a perfect, warm and sunny evening to celebrate the ‘End of Year’ as a community!
 What a fabulous way to showcase the singing, dancing and performing skills of the classes from each unit.
 I was extremely impressed with the effort and commitment of all students to do their best.
-A big thanks to Wendy Banks, our Performing Arts teacher, who organised and lead the whole-school event, and staff for their continued commitment to practising and ensuring all children were well prepared for their roles.
+A big thanks to Ms Sammy, who stepped in to organise and lead the whole-school event, and staff for their continued commitment to practising and ensuring all children were well prepared for their roles.
 A huge thank you to families for your support with costumes and coming along to help us celebrate.
-From our youngest students singing ‘Wish upon a Star’ to our Year 4/5 Christmas medley and our final Year 6/7 message of 'Make a Change', it truly was an amazing evening.
-Together, we can make a change for every child; it is through a strong partnership with families that we can make the biggest change.
+From our youngest students singing ‘Santa Claus is Coming' to our Year 3 Octopus Unit medley of the 2019 Connected Curriculum, it truly was an amazing evening.

-Our Annual General Meeting will take place in Term 1 2019.
+Our Annual General Meeting will take place in Term 1 2020.
 The school has a number of continuing members but will also be seeking nominations for new members.
 If you are interested in finding out more about the role of a Governing Council member please email firstname.lastname@example.org or come along and collect a volunteer pack.
-Other roles you may want to support in 2019 include classroom helpers, trips and excursions, sports programs and canteen.
+Other roles you may want to support in 2020 include classroom helpers, trips and excursions, sports programs and canteen.
 We truly value the work that volunteers do and the difference you make.
-All 2019 volunteers will need to ensure they have completed the appropriate forms to be compliant with the new Volunteer Policy and Processes ratified by Governing Council this year.
+All 2020 volunteers will need to ensure they have completed the appropriate forms to be compliant with the new Volunteer Policy and Processes ratified by Governing Council this year.
 Online access to complete these forms is available through the following link - VOLUNTEER ONLINE FORMS

 Class Structure and Class Placements